readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

 Integrate the Read the Docs version menu into your site navigation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To integrate the version menu into your site navigation
+To integrate the :ref:`flyout-menu:Addons flyout menu` version menu into your site navigation

 #.
 Override the ``main.html`` template to include the data in the ``meta`` attribute: